 Yes- it is very safe to exercise in pregnancy.

-The American College of Obstetrics and Gynecology (ACOG) has made it very clear that most pregnant women should maintain an exercise routine.
+The American College of Obstetrics and Gynecology (ACOG) has made it very clear that most pregnant women should exercise regularly to maintain a healthy pregnancy.

 It is up to your doctor to make sure that you do not have any medical contraindications to exercising in pregnancy.

-So what are the best exercises you can do in pregnancy to get in shape?
+So what are the best exercises you can do in pregnancy to get or stay in shape?
 We will start slow and work our way up.